-IT decisions makers do not understand the true cost of providing a service from a datacentre because they lack accurate metrics, according to analysts.
+IT decisions makers do not understand the true cost of providing a service from a datacentre because they lack accurate IT metrics, according to analysts.

 Datacentres are today the engine rooms of corporate IT and the increased take-up of virtualisation and cloud computing is giving the datacentre increased prominence.